$0 Kansas Adoption Quick-Start Checklist

 The federal CFSR (Child and Family Services Review) metric for time to permanency measures how long children wait for a permanent outcome — reunification, adoption, or legal guardianship.
 Kansas's performance on this metric has been mixed.

-Under federal law, states are required to file a Termination of Parental Rights (TPR) petition when a child has been in out-of-home care for 15 of the most recent 22 months, barring specific exceptions.
-In Kansas, meeting this timeline depends on the contractor's internal bandwidth and caseload.
+Under federal law, states are generally required to file a Termination of Parental Rights (TPR) motion when a child has been in out-of-home care for 15 of the most recent 22 months, barring specific documented exceptions.
 In practice, the 15/22 threshold often triggers a filing, but the TPR hearing and subsequent adoption process extend the timeline further.

 Free Download